jonaschafer/jonaschafer.github.io/collections/_thoughts/applings.md

 date: 2019-02-11
 ---

-# The creation of Zaplings
+# The semi-rebrand of Zaplings
 When I joined Zapier back in 2017, my first project seemed pretty straightforward: redesign an illustration for our Teams plan.
 A year or so later, that innocuous graphic resulted in a ripple effect that touched on not only our design system, but also our brand identity.
 But before we get to all of that, let’s start with a little bit of Zapier’s design history: